syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 {% endhighlight %}

-### Selection on Load
+### Selection on load

-We can able to select the point/series programmatically on chart load, by setting series and point index in the selectedDataPointIndexes property.
+You can select the point/series programmatically on chart load by setting series and point index in the **selectedDataPointIndexes** property.

 {% highlight javascript %}